Dehydration Study Reveals Cognition Sputter as We Get Parched

 Hydration is important, but so is moderation.

 "You can have too much water, something called hyponatremia," Millard-Stafford said.
 "Some people overly aggressively, out of a fear of dehydration, drink so much water that they dilute their blood and their brain swells."

 This leads to death in rare, extreme cases, for example, when long-distance runners constantly drink but don't sweat much and end up massively over-hydrating.

 "Water needs to be enough, just right," Millard-Stafford said.

 Also, she warned that while salt avoidance may be good for sedentary people or hypertension patients, whoever sweats needs some salt as well, or they won't retain the water they drink.

-*News Release by Georgia Institute of Technology: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+(i)This information is from an external source (Georgia Institute of Technology).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.